01

 Lock-in is commitment escalation, not a sales tactic.

 A new client buying coaching is in a state of "trying."
 They paid, they downloaded the app, they're curious.
 They have not yet decided this is part of who they are.
-That decision usually happens between Day 4 and Day 7 of week one — and once it lands, retention becomes much easier through month 2 and beyond.
+That decision usually happens between Day 4 and Day 7 of week one.
+Once it lands, retention becomes much easier through month 2 and beyond.
 Lock-in is the work of designing four specific moments that produce that decision.
-The day-by-day mechanics of how to run the week live in /blog/how-to-onboard-a-new-online-coaching-client-properly.
+The day-by-day mechanics of how to run the week live in the standard onboarding post.
 This post is about what each of those touchpoints has to accomplish.

 04